What Is Public Transport Software and How Does It Work?

 Ridership and Revenue Reports

 Reports on ridership and revenue help agencies track passenger volume and financial performance.
-These insights are essential for forecasting demand, improving route planning, and managing budgets.
+These insights matter for forecasting demand, improving route planning, and managing budgets.

 Service Performance Reports